-For more information about the degree options, please read this degree option summary, or contact our Associate Director, Sarah Hutchison, via email firstname.lastname@example.org or by calling 919.962.4507
+For more information about the degree options, please contact our Associate Director, Sarah Hutchison, via email firstname.lastname@example.org or by calling 919.962.4507.

-Description of the academic years for TAM I
+Description of the academic years for the TransAtlantic Studies Track

-The two academic years are divided into five intensive study modules.
-After attending the core module and US national module at UNC from August to December, students choose to attend one additional (minimum) site or up to a maximum of two additional universities in Europe to complete the remaining modules: Specialist Module I, Specialist Module II, and the Thesis Module.
+The two academic years are divided into four intensive study modules.
+After attending the core module at UNC from August to December, students choose to attend one additional (minimum) site or up to a maximum of two additional universities in Europe to complete the remaining modules: Specialist Module I, Specialist Module II, and the Thesis Module.
 Your choice of module sites is contingent upon your language abilities as well as academic interests.
-Students must complete the Specialist II module at the same site where they will be enrolled for the thesis module.

 Students must demonstrate proficiency in the language of any given site before making plans to attend courses there.
-See language requirements.
 All courses of study are contingent upon the availability of spaces and the approval of the individual sites.

 Exact dates for the European modules vary from year to year, depending on vacation schedules that change annually.
 Dates will vary somewhat across sites.
 Modules will each be approximately 15 weeks in duration.

-Core and National Modules, UNC Chapel Hill, August to December (compulsory)
+Core Module, UNC Chapel Hill, August to December (compulsory)

-The Core and US National modules, taught at the University of North Carolina at Chapel Hill from August to December, provide all students in the program with a common knowledge base in European and US politics, policy, and society before they undertake individualized programs of study in Europe.
+The Core module, taught at the University of North Carolina at Chapel Hill from August to December, provides all students in the program with a common knowledge base in the EU and comparative transatlantic politics, policy, and society before they undertake individualized programs of study in Europe.
 The UNC classes focus on such topics as Comparative Political Economy: the EU; Politics and Culture in the TransAtlantic Relationship; and Comparative Welfare States.
 In addition, students select one course of their choice from such departments as Geography, Journalism/Mass Communications, Economics, and History.
 Finally, all students attend a Friday lecture series.
 A trip to DC takes place during the fall break.

 Specialist Module I, January/February/March to May/June (selected by student)

-After a winter break, students resume the program in January/February / March with Specialist Module I. This module will be offered at four EAUC sites: Bath, Berlin, Paris, and Prague.
+After a winter break, students resume the program in January/February / March with Specialist Module I. This module will be offered at five sites: Bath, Berlin, Madrid, Paris, and Prague.

 In Berlin TAM I students will begin in February with a pre-semester mini-module.
 They will have the option to take German-language classes as well as a workshop on research design and methods in political science and a thematic Colloquium.
 Humboldt and Free Universities will offer a Specialist I module called "Democratic Government in Europe."
 Courses may include: Comparative European Government, Facets of Europeanization, and Foreign and Security Policy in Europe.
 This module is offered in German.
 Please note that some of the coursework during this module will be offered in English.
 However, the universities in Berlin have now set a standard of B2 / intermediate German-language ability (in the CEFR: Common European Framework of Reference for Languages).
 This level serves as a guideline intended to help applicants determine whether to pursue study in Berlin.
 Past site visits during this module in Berlin have taken students to the parliament and an NGO called Lobby-watch.